Summer family fun on a budget

-As the school year comes to an end, you’re probably thinking about ways to keep your kids busy and active this summer.
-According to Generation M2: Media in the Lives of 8- to 18-Year-Olds, a 2010 Kaiser Family Foundation study, youth ages 8 to 18 spend an average of more than 7½ hours a day, seven days a week, engaging with media.
+According to a 2010 Kaiser Family Foundation study, youth ages 8 to 18 spend an average of more than 7½ hours a day, seven days a week, engaging with media.
 This includes television, cell phones, computers, and video games.

-This kind of screen time far exceeds the American Academy of Pediatrics’ Media and Children recommendations to limit media use to no more than one to two hours per day.
-Instead of using media, kids should be encouraged to spend time on outdoor play, reading, hobbies, and using their imagination in free play.
+This kind of screen time far exceeds the American Academy of Pediatrics’ Media and Children recommendations.
+They call for limiting media use to no more than one to two hours per day.
+Instead of using media, kids should play outdoors, read, and do hobbies.
+Above all, encourage kids to use their imagination in free play — whether outdoors or in.

-If you limit the amount of time your children are allowed to use media this summer, undoubtedly you’ll hear the familiar complaint, “I’m bored!” at some point.
-How can you help your kids avoid boredom without spending a fortune on activities this summer?
+If you limit the amount of time your children are allowed to use media this summer, you’ll probably hear the familiar complaint, “I’m bored!” at some point.
+How can you help your kids avoid boredom without spending a fortune on activities in the summer?
 Here are a few ideas:

 - Make an activity jar.
 Download and print the Let's Move Activity Cards (English | español) from the Extension website.
 Put them in a jar, and pull out a card any time your kids need an idea for something to do.

 - Gather free or low-cost playthings.
 Encourage kids to use their imagination by playing with safe objects from around your house.
 (This is especially fun for younger children.)
 Empty boxes and bed sheets are great for making forts .
 Empty milk or laundry-soap jugs can be used for indoor bowling or bean bag targets.
 Or cut jugs to make scoops for digging in a sandbox.
 For more ideas, check out Nearly Free Family Fun (English | español)